danchoi/soywiki/README.markdown

 last page you looked at.

-You can view all the pages in your wiki, most recently modified first, by press `,m`.
+You can view all the pages in your wiki, most recently modified first, by pressing `,m`.
 This opens both a page list and autocompletion window.
 You can use the standard Vim autocompletion commands here to find the page you want and call it up.
 See Vim's `:help ins-completion-menu` for further instructions.